snipsco/sda/README.md

 ### Agents

 Next we need a _recipient_.
-This is the person or organisation that is setting up the aggregation specification and will receive the final aggregated result.
+This is the person or organisation that is setting up the aggregation specification and who will receive the final aggregated result.

-We will use the command line client here to show the interaction between agents.
+As well as the recipient, we will create three possible _clerks_: these three agents, by providing the server with a public encryption key, become candidates to take part in distributed computations.
+Private data is never at risk of being exposed to any clerk, and the protocol has furthermore been designed to minimise their work load.

-As well as recipient, we will create three possible _clerks_: these three agents, by providing the server with a public encryption key, become candidates to take part in distributed computations.
-The -i allows us to specify different identity storages to simulate several agents on the same computer.
+For this walkthrough we will use the [command line client](/cli) to show the interactions of agents, but there is also a [client library](/client) for incorporating SDA in other applications.
+In the following, the -i allows us to specify different identity storages to simulate several agents on the same computer.